hmchen47/DevOps/Networking/CiscoCert/300-208.SISAS/c06-ISEAD.md

 # Integrating ISE and AD

 + Using External Authentication: Leveraging Active Directory
-    + Verify basic functionality and DNA
+    + Verify basic functionality and DNS
     + Join ISE to AD
     + Create and Use Identity source Sequence